yyerthao/jquery-salary-calculator/README.md

 ## Usage

-1. Input values into input fields
+1. Input values onto input fields
-2. Click submit to append employee info onto table
+2. Click submit to append employee information onto table
 3. Salary of employee will get calculated and added onto box that says Total Monthly $
-4. The budget for paying employees is $20,000
-5. Delete appropriate employee if payroll budge is exceeded (Total Monthly box will light red when exceeded)
+4. Delete appropriate employee if payroll budge is exceeded (Total Monthly box will light red when company's budget is exceeded)

 ## Built With